IvanMzk/gtensor/docs/extending.md

 Constructors that takes **iterators range**, **size and value** will be considered if defined.

+The same with `data()` member function, if it is defined then tensor will provide access to underlaying data buffer.

+In general `storage` is abstraction which must provide interface to address data elements using flat index.
+Flat index must have semantic of signed integral type, its type must be provided using `difference_type` type alias.
+Implementation doesn't matter, data elements may be stored on file system, in memory, on network or database or something else, provided above requirements are met.

 `shape` and `container` generally should provide interface like `std::vector`.

 ## Data type customization